folmez/apKS-python/README.md

 1) EPL3 tests fail sporadically because exponent errors are larger than tolerance.
 This is not unexpected as the power-law in EPL3 is hard to detect.
 Find better testing approaches.

+- December 28, 2018: Penalized KS method for power-law fitting is completely implemented
 - December 27, 2018: EPL3 fully implemented.
 - December 26, 2018: EPL2 implemented.
 Input interval is tested for errors in synthetic data generation.
 - December 25, 2018: p-value estimation is implemented